tearust/tea-docs/Easter_Eggs/milestones-overview.md

 | 5 | Instruction of deploying client dApps and test mining | This happens in test net only for preview purpose |
 | 6 | Sample client's dApps code and instruction | For invited developers only.
 They can try to build their own customized dApps and deploy to the test net |

-# Milestone 3
+# Milestone 3 (6 - 9 month)
 ## Goal

 Include:

 - Staking mining
 - General purpose dApps running on main net
-- LMBR protocol
+- LMBR protocol (UI)
-- Camellia DeX
+- Camellia DeX (UI)
 - API and documentation for dApps development

 Exclude:

 - Training material for dApps development
 - Special capability dApps
+- LMBR and DeX protocols related to other blockchains

 | Number | Deliverable | Specification |
 | ------------- | ------------- | ------------- |